JDN89/ChimpanC/README.md

 ## TODO

-- fix test -> didn't rename globaly
+- debug parse if expression -> test is failing but why?
 - implement @jan todo tasks
 - start renaming methods and struct names.
 Use Pascal_Case and snake_case.
 I find this easier to read
 - call free() also in tests!